pearcej/pearcej.github.io/csc493/r0-project.md

 - Work with a Berea faculty member to develop software for their classroom or for their research.
 - Write a Moodle plug-in that does something useful (for example, manages programming assignments and submissions in some new way).
 - Expand an Open Source application by adding some particular functionality which is currently lacking.
-- Make a cool iPhone or Android application.
+- Make an iPhone or Android application.
+- The Google Summer of Code (GSoC) is an annual program in which Google awards stipends to students who successfully complete a free software or open-source coding project during a summer.
+Google it.
 - Develop the next amazing web application that will make you and your Project Director a billion dollars.
 Ha, ha!
 Well, why not?
-- The Google Summer of Code (GSoC) is an annual program in which Google awards stipends to students who successfully complete a free software or open-source coding project during a summer.
-Google it.